 A. Term.
-This Agreement shall be effective as of June 1, 2019 and shall expire on June 30, 2024, unless otherwise terminated or renegotiated in accordance with Article VII.
+This Agreement shall be effective as of July 1, 2022, and shall expire on June 30, 2027, unless otherwise terminated or amended in accordance with this Agreement, the Contract, applicable law, and any applicable LSSU policies or guidelines.
+The term of this Agreement cannot exceed the length of the Contract.
+The term of this Agreement cannot exceed the length of the Contract.